uarizona-fnsv/bootstrap/docs/components/navs.md

-# Navs
+---
+title: 'Navs'

-<p class="lead">Documentation and examples for how to use Bootstrap’s included navigation components.</p>
+description: 'Documentation and examples for how to use Bootstrap’s included navigation components.'
+bootstrap-link: ''
+---

 ## Base nav